Best Software

 Best for: Solo lawyers and small firms (1–10 users) drafting in Microsoft Word with inline AI co-pilot

-Spellbook is the strongest Word-native AI co-pilot for individual lawyers.
+Spellbook is among the best-known Word-native AI co-pilots for individual lawyers.
 The pattern is AI-assisted drafting rather than AI-native generation: the lawyer authors the document and Spellbook suggests clause language, redline alternatives, and improvements inline.

 For solo lawyers and small transactional teams committed to Microsoft Word, Spellbook fits naturally.
 For in-house legal teams running high-volume generation under playbook governance, Spellbook is not the right architecture; a full CLM (Bind, Ironclad, SpotDraft) handles that workflow better.